jadjoubran/blog/_posts/2016-04-17-story-laravel-angular-starter.md

 ## Anonymous survey

 Community feedback has always been very important.
 That's why I put together a 1 minute anonymous survey.
 No name, no email.
-I would love to know more how you're using this starter project and how it can be better.
+I would love to know more how you're using this starter project and how it can be improved.

 [Anonymous survey](https://docs.google.com/forms/d/1_LOQzMzhJr6f5eW5W1cb37dzbE8JelP_AkqbQJ-fR4g/viewform)